 Erin Honeycutt is a freelance curator and text-based performer.
 She also writes in a variety of collaborations with local artists.
 Her work-in-progress is the mobile screening platform and art writing journal, Baroque Beekeeping.
 She teaches video art at the University of Iceland.
 Erin lives and works in Reykjavík, Iceland.

-The window gallery that has magically turned into a mobile window gallery and becomes its ultra-ego and wants to go on his own “Journey to Home” to have a human experiance while discovering the sites and sounds of the real world.
+The window gallery that has magically turned into a mobile window gallery and becomes its alter-ego and wants to go on his own “Journey to Home” to have a human experiance while discovering the sites and sounds of the real world.
 Kathy Clark is an artist and curator living and working in Reykjavik since 2005.
 Her sculptures and installations involve fantasy, storytelling, and the inner and outer landscapes in which they take place.
 In addition, she has been curating Wind and Weather Window Gallery in Reykjavik since 2012, exhibiting local artists through site-specific installations viewed from the street.
 She is very pleased to be a part of Reykjavík Art Festival as both a co-curator of the art window walking tour event as well as the artist and collaborator for the mobile window Dragsúgur.
 Kathy lives and works in Reykjavík, Iceland.

 She will be creating a cinematic/theatrical scene with a script and a choreography of movement and communication of people in a party.
 The conversations will be heard from a speaker from the balcony during the performance.
 There will be actors in the audience who will have interaction with the her character, on the balcony.
 In addition, she will be performing inside the four windows that is her personal home.
 This is an reenactment her memorable moments in her home as if it were a staged past experience.
 The audience can become the voyeur looking into her private life.